-Commission, or SEC.
-These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities and include ordinary shares that can be acquired within 60 days of 31 December 2022.
+possess sole or shared voting power or investment power with respect to those securities and include ordinary shares that can be acquired within 60 days of 31 December 2023.

-Total Shareholder Return
+Total Shareholder Return for Compass Pathways American Depositary Shares

-The graph below shows the Company's performance, measured by total shareholder return, for the one of the Company's ordinary shares against the Nasdaq Composite Index (Nasdaq: CMPS vs NCI) and the Nasdaq Biotech Index (Nasdaq: CMPS vs NBI).
+The graph below shows the Company's performance, measured by total shareholder return, for the Company's American Depositary Shares ("ADSs"), which are listed on Nasdaq and each representing one of the Company's ordinary shares against the Nasdaq Composite Index (Nasdaq: CMPS vs NCI) and the Nasdaq Biotech Index (Nasdaq: CMPS vs NBI).
 We have selected these indices for this comparison because the Company has been admitted to trading on the Nasdaq exchange and operates as a Biotech and we consider them to be the most suitable comparator indices.